intranda/goobi-plugin-step-datacite-doi/plugin/README.md

 For the mandatory fields, a <default> _must_ be specified; for optional fields this is not necessary, but may be done if wished.

+The default entry `#CurrentYear` is a special case: it is replaced with the current year in the DOI.

 ## Mode of operation

 The programme examines the metadata fields of a METS-MODS file from a Goobi process.
 From these it creates the data for a DOI, using the mapping file to translate.
 It then registers the DOI via Datacite, and writes the generated DOI into the METS-MODS file under the metadata specified in <handleMetadata>.

+### Installation

+A process task must be defined, using the step plugin `intranda_step_datacite_doi`.
+The plugin writes the DOI to the metadata of the process, so the boxes for "Metadata" and "Update metadata index when finishing" should be ticked.
+The task can then be carried out either automatically or manually.